ClaraMi4/wellops-publicapi-docs/WellOpsPublicApiDocumentation.md

 <!--TODO: What can it be used for?-->

-The base of the URL for this API is **TODO: ADD URL**.
+The base of the URL for this API is https://wellopsdev.azurewebsites.net.
 The URI for any HTTP request sent to the API should be this address followed by the path for a specific endpoint.

 Use the links below to get started using the API.